 Part of our confusion stems from the plane of existence that we presently inhabit (i.e., this physical universe or Earth plane).
 Each plane of existence has its own natural laws, or "root assumptions" as Seth called them.
 In this Earth plane, we have death, destruction and chance as root assumptions, among others.
 As a result, some deaths will seem capricious and therefore tragic.
 But as I said above, that caprice is an illusion.
 If, as Seth said, we choose our deaths before-hand, then there is really no caprice at all.

 To put it succinctly, living a life on the Earth is like enlisting in the army, forgetting that you enlisted, and then complaining that boot camp is too difficult.
 Seth described our universe as a "camouflage" universe in which we forget our past existences once we have entered.
 As humans evolve, that may change, and we may remember our pasts; but for now, we can't.
-Seth said that in the universes we occupy which are not "camouflage", the knowledge of God and the nature of the universe, and the awareness of our immortality, are available to all the occupants.
+Seth said that in the planes we occupy which are not "camouflage", the knowledge of God and the nature of the universe, and the awareness of our immortality, are available to all the occupants.

 Before we were born, we chose to be human beings.
 Before we were born, we chose at least some of the challenges we would face.
 What makes it all seem so capricious is that we don't remember making those choices.
 But we did, and we need to have faith that we chose our lessons because we needed to learn them.
 If one of those lessons is particularly harsh, and if we lose our faith in response to it, God is not harmed.
 And when we've left our human form, we will be able to see the larger picture, and our faith will be restored.